julian-barker/reading-notes/201/class-11.md

 >Because of those patents, browsers that wish to implement support for those codecs must pay typically enormous license fees.
 In addition, some people prefer to avoid restricted software and prefer to use only open formats.
 Due to these legal and preferential reasons, web developers find themselves having to support multiple formats to capture their entire audience. --MDN Web Docs

-- to provide multiple formats for a/v, we can take the source attribut out of the a/v tag and place it in the content as its own tag, like so:
+- to provide multiple formats for a/v, we can take the source attribute out of the a/v tag and place it in the content as its own tag, like so:

 ``` HTML
 <video controls>